MicrosoftDocs/win32/desktop-src/WMP/list-csv.md

 <td>ListItemsAreDynamic</td>
 <td>Yes</td>
 <td>Boolean.
 Can be 0 or 1.</td>
 <td>Indicates whether the list is generated dynamically.
 Dynamic lists do not have items in listitem.csv.
-If a list is marked as dynamic, its items are provided by [IWMPContentPartner::GetListContents](/windows/desktop/api/contentpartner/nf-contentpartner-iwmpcontentpartner-getlistcontents)</td>
+If a list is marked as dynamic, its items are provided by <a href="/windows/desktop/api/contentpartner/nf-contentpartner-iwmpcontentpartner-getlistcontents">IWMPContentPartner::GetListContents</a></td>
 </tr>
 </tbody>
 </table>